Doors Open Ottawa – Explore Ottawa’s culture, history, and architecture for FREE June 3 and 4, 2017!

 The Doors Open Ottawa Advisory Council is the committee responsible for determining whether a building is eligible to participate in the event based on specific criteria designed to value its historical, cultural, functional, and/or architectural significance.

-If you think your building would be a suitable candidate for Doors Open Ottawa, please review the criteria outlined below and complete the building application form no later than March 3, 2017.
+If you think your building would be a suitable candidate for Doors Open Ottawa, please review the criteria outlined.
 Please note that while it’s not necessary to meet every criterion, buildings that largely meet the criteria listed below will have a stronger chance of being selected.

 Preference will be given to buildings that meet the following criteria: